-Travel to Peninsular India: Mumbai / Bombay: The VT and Taj Mahal Hotel
+Notes on the Geography of Peninsular India: Mumbai / Bombay: The VT and Taj Mahal Hotel

 This is the railway passenger's introduction to the VT, since 1996 officially the CST, or Chhatrapati Shivaji Terminus.
-The new name comes from the national hero of Marathi speakers: Shivaji in Maharashtra today is almost as widely commemorated as Gandhi and is probably a lot more popular, too, at least among the fervently nationalistic.
+The new name comes from the national hero of Marathi speakers: Shivaji in Maharashtra today is almost as widely commemorated as Gandhi and is probably a lot more popular, at least among the fervently nationalistic.

 South of the railway platforms are the ticket hall and general offices of the Great Indian Peninsular Railway, once private but long ago nationalized.

 Another (much older) view of the structure, which was designed by Fredrik William Stevens, a very lucky government architect who was seconded for this project to the GIP Railway Company.
 The building was completed in 1888 at a cost of 300,000 pounds.
+The photo is from 1980.

 A statue of Progress--who else?--tops the dome.
 It was by Thomas Earp.